Staff

 Mel Clark, President and CEO

-She has two adult children, one in college studying computer science, the other a theatre lighting and pyro technician at Disney World.
+She has two adult children, one in college studying computer science, the other a theatre technician at Disneyland.

 She was born in Massachusetts, raised in Kansas, spent summers on the beach in Connecticut, and attended colleges in New York and Washington.
 She is a life-long learner, and loves to read, travel, cook, bake, and garden, and enjoys hiking, yoga, swimming, diving, and tolerates running (long enough to finish a marathon in 2017).